ELLIOTTCABLE/espresso-sugar-standard/Naming/Programming language zones.markdown

 construct that is meant to seperate out a piece of code from other code, goes here.

+Worth noting: oftentimes a `container.expression` is also a `container.statement`.
+In these situations, it's appropriate to "stack" them into `container.expression.statement`.

 - `container`:
   - `container.class...`
   - `container.function...`
   - `container.block...`: `lambda {}` in Ruby, anonymous function in JavaScript, closures in many other languages (any block of code that acts as exactly that, a block of code)
+  - `container.expression...`
+  - `container.statement...`

 Metadata
 --------